The purpose of the scheme

 Included for payment:

-Care workers employed by a registered domiciliary support service providing care to people in supported living and extra care are included for payment.
+Care workers, registered manager, co coordinators, administration staff and the Responsible Individual working for the registered domiciliary support service providing care to people in supported living and extra care are included for payment.

 Scheme managers, assistants and ancillary staff.
 Any business support, HR and all other ‘back office’ staff in commissioned services.